Legislation requires Ofcom to secure that local commercial radio stations provide an appropriate amount of:

-In exceptional cases, if a station can put forward a convincing case as to why it should be treated differently, for example, as a specialist music station, and so have to provide less local material and less locally-made programmes than these guidelines suggest, Ofcom will consider such requests on a case-by-case basis.
+In exceptional cases, if a station can put forward a convincing case as to why it should be treated differently, for example, as a specialist music station, and so have to provide less locally-made programmes than these guidelines suggest, Ofcom will consider such requests on a case-by-case basis.

 AM stations generally need not produce locally-made programmes nor broadcast local material.
 But, each AM station should produce a minimum of 10 hours of programmes during weekday daytimes from within the nation where the station is based.

 ‘Locally-made programmes’, in relation to an individual local service, are programmes which are made wholly or partly at premises in either:

 Ofcom has approved an area for each licensed local service.
 See the approved areas for England and Northern Ireland (PDF, 56.6 KB).
 We are currently re-consulting on the approved areas for Scotland and Wales.
 See a list of the local licences that sit within each approved area (PDF, 101.5 KB) in England, Northern Ireland and the Channel Islands.